chrisbao/MSFin/README.md

       If the status value is Completed, it means the item is proceed completed(UI shows the notification saying process succeeded)

-      If the status value is error, it means there is some error processing this item(UI shows the error notification.)
+      If the status value is Error, it means there is some error processing this item(UI shows the error notification.)

    ![](Images/publishstatus.png)